pallosp/conic_research_sympy/docs/api.md

 Computes the semi-major axis length i.e. the center-vertex distance of a conic.

+The returned value is:
+ - a real number for ellipses and hyperbolas;
+ - infinity for parabolas;
+ - imaginary for complex ellipses;
+ - nan for ideal point conics;
-It's infinity for parabolas, zero for degenerate conics, and imaginary for complex ellipses.
+ - zero for the other degenerate conics.

 <a id="central_conic.SemiMinorAxis"></a>